elyubich/elyubich.github.io/_pages/research.md

 ## Working Papers

 ### [Transitional Costs and the Decline of Coal: Worker-Level Evidence](/files/coal_transition.pdf)
-with Jonathan Colmer, Eleanor Krause, and John Voorheis.
+with Jonathan Colmer, Eleanor Krause, and John Voorheis (Last Updated: September 2025)

 Workers’ outside options play a central role in determining the transitional costs of labor demand shocks.
 Using comprehensive administrative data, we examine the worker-level effects of the decline of coal -- a regionally concentrated labor demand shock that reduced coal sector employment by more than 50 percent between 2011 and 2021.
 We show that coal workers experienced large and persistent earnings losses compared to similar workers with less or no connection to coal.
 Unlike worker-level